FGI-GEOINFO/Baltic-Explorer/docs/ubuntu_install.md

 This tutorial will cover an installation of Baltic Explorer for Ubuntu 18.04 LTS from a local copy.

-You need sudo grants, and it must be connected to Internet.
+You need sudo grants and must be connected to Internet.

 ## Download Baltic-Explorer-master